-We have dedicated initiatives that focus on health and well-being, which address the challenges arising from the Covid-19 pandemic.
+We have dedicated initiatives that focus on health and well-being.
 These include flexible work arrangements, pulse surveys to check status, promoting resources and tools related to mental health, a mental health awareness week and various webinars focusing on mental and physical health.
+The new Statkraft HSS vision specifically includes a health section to signal and anchor the responsibility, 'A safe and healthy workplace without injury or harm'.